 A Note On Yarn Tension

 Yarn tension is the tightness or looseness with which one crochets.
-It is based on the way one holds their yarn when crocheting and how tightly they pull their stitches as they go.
+It is based on the way you hold your yarn when crocheting, and how tightly you pull your stitches as you go.
 It is important to try and not hold the yarn too tight, as it will make it harder to get your hook into your stitches when you turn your work to work on the next row.
 It will also change your gauge.
 Try and hold your yarn with the same grip and tension to keep your garment consistent throughout the entire project.